Discrimination of quantum states under locality constraints in the many-copy setting: Introduction

 \subsection{Main Contributions}

+This work concerns hypothesis testing between orthogonal states using restricted measurements and the relations between LOCC, SEP, and PPT in the many-copy scenario.
+Below we list our contributions and findings regarding to these questions.

-In the following, we state our contributions. \begin{enumerate}[(I)] \item We study the optimal error probability of distinguishing an arbitrary multipartite entangled pure state $\psi$ and its orthogonal complement $\psi^{\perp} := \tfrac{\mathds{1}- \psi}{D -1 }$ (where $D$ is the dimension of the underlying Hilbert space) in the many-copy scenario. \begin{enumerate}[(i)] \item For $\psi$ being an arbitrary multipartite entangled pure state, we prove that the optimal error probability decays exponentially in the number of copies $n$ (see Theorem~\ref{theo:faithfulness_Chernoff} of Section~\ref{sec:general}): there exists constants $0<a\leq b < \infty$ such that,
+\begin{enumerate}[(I)] \item We study the optimal error probability of distinguishing an arbitrary multipartite entangled pure state $\psi$ and its orthogonal complement $\psi^{\perp} := \tfrac{\mathds{1}- \psi}{D -1 }$ (where $D$ is the dimension of the underlying Hilbert space) in the many-copy scenario. \begin{enumerate}[(i)] \item We prove that the optimal error probability always decays exponentially in the number of copies $n$ (Theorem~\ref{theo:faithfulness_Chernoff}, Section~\ref{sec:general}): There exists constants $0<a\leq b < \infty$ such that,